 Prior to the implementation of the system, there was no automation at the warehouse.
-Paper records were used to control the parts and units storage on specific racks.
+Paper records were used to control the parts and unit storage on specific racks.

 Early in 2014, the Liebherr-Werk management team made a decision to automate the warehouse.
-The German company viastore WMS Systems GbmH, a global leader in “turn-key” intralogistics systems, was selected as the vendor to implement the viastore WMS Warehousing Management System, handheld terminals, and desktop stations.
-Equipment customization was performed by specialists at First Line Software – an official partner of viastore WMS systems.
+The German company viastore WMS Systems GbmH, a global leader in “turn-key” intralogistics systems, was selected as the vendor to implement the viastore WMS, handheld terminals, and desktop stations.
+Equipment customization was performed by the First Line Software specialists – an official partner of viastore WMS systems.

-The project was completed over a period of six months.
+The project was completed over a period of 6 months.
 The work team consisted of three specialists: a project manager from viastore WMS and two First Line Software engineers.
-Individual storage racks were linked in a unified information system, the loading and distribution processes were automated, and integration with the Enterprise Resource Planning system was completed.
+Individual storage racks were linked in a unified information system, the loading and distribution processes were automated, and integration with the ERP (Enterprise Resource Planning) system was completed.